Jose Altuve Preview, Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.62 team ERA ranks 29th among all MLB pitching staffs.
+- The Athletics' 5.58 team ERA ranks 29th across all MLB pitching staffs.

-- Athletics pitchers combine to allow 191 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Athletics pitchers combine to rank 25th in baseball in home runs surrendered (191 total, 1.3 per game).

-- The Athletics will send Miller (0-2) to make his fifth start of the season.
-He is 0-2 with a 3.09 ERA and 25 strikeouts in 23 1/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw two scoreless innings against the Toronto Blue Jays without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.